 How Long Does TSA Background Check Take for Employment?

-Just how long does a federal background check take?
+What is the timeline for a federal records check to be completed?
 Many individuals will be surprised at how long a TSA background check takes.
 Whilst most background checks are completed in just days, federal checks take much longer.

 At a minimum, a federal check will take about two weeks to complete.
 For jobs that require a security clearance, such as those with the TSA, the process can take weeks to months to complete.